Arts Festival Board of Directors

 Yvonne is an avid gardener and cook who also loves to travel.
 She is married to Nigel Higson, a math professor at the University.
 They have one daughter, who is a senior at State High.
 Together the three of them enjoy travel, especially biking through the countryside and small towns that are off the beaten path.

-Bob recently moved to State College with his lovely wife, Irene, and loving daughters, Emilia and Claire.
+Bob lives in State College with his lovely wife, Irene, and loving daughters, Emilia and Claire.
 Bob and Irene like to bike, golf, and run (ok, maybe only Bob likes to run).
 In addition to serving as an ambassador for the Arts Festival, Bob has participated in the First Night Resolution Run for many years as he continues to try to prove to himself that he is not aging!

 Brad Keen was named the Assistant Athletic Director for Marketing for Penn State Athletics in September 2014.